 Marijuana Terpenes: Learn Which Ones are Good for You

-Posted on October 10th, 2023 to cannabis by
+Posted on October 10th, 2023 to Medical Cannabis Blog by

 Marijuana comes in many different strains.
 While each is essentially cannabis, with the distinctive shape of leaf and production of cannabinoids, they differ widely when it comes to the molecular blends that are generated naturally within the stem, leaves, flowers.
 The way they are cultivated, the soil they grow in, and the specially cultivated genetic lines produce not just a difference in cannabinoid balance, but also a difference in terpenes.